tab1-web/faq/docs/General/Cosmetics/Cloaks/cloaks.md

 - All shown suits work with cloaks at the moment.
 - Cloaks might change hairstyle.

-Just a heads up:
+!!! warning "Holy Spirit Cloak"
     - Holy Spirit is Green on Robe type armors.
     - Wearing a Costume makes it blue on Robe type.

 !!! warning
     They are cosmetics only, they do not provide any bonuses.